Sanizzang/Algorithm/Rule.md

   with the Description\_(your name)
 > <br />
 >
-> 4. Time to write the description basically, you know how to use it but don't write 5, 6 yet
+> 4. Time to write the description basically, you know how to use it but plz don't write 5, 6 yet
 > <br />
 >
 > 5. Start write coding :). the file name should be (problem name\_your name).
 After this commit it.